 FALL/WINTER HOURS - Beginning end of OctoberMonday thru Friday 7:00am to 3:00pm

 SPRING/SUMMER HOURS - Beginning early AprilMonday thru Saturday - 7:00 AM to 3:00 PM

 Materials Available at the Compost Site are as follows:Yard Waste Compost and Hard Wood Mulch (Brown).

 *The Borough has the right to reject any or all Material brought forth to the Compost Site*

 Bulk items will only be picked up on Mondays.

-The deadline for scheduling a Monday pickup will be at 12 Noon on the previous Friday.
+The deadline for scheduling a Monday pickup will be at 12:00 PM on the previous Friday.

 To schedule a bulk pick up payment must be made in advance and can be done over the phone please call (610) 933-8801 Ext.
-110 or visit Borough Hall at 351 Bridge Street, 2nd Floor between the hours of 8:00 AM until 4:30 PM Monday-Friday.
+110 between the hours of 8:00 AM and 4:00 PM Monday-Friday.

 Metal items will still be collected at no charge.

 • Baby Strollers• Coffee Tables• Ottoman• High chair